opencog/atomspace/examples/atomspace/README.md

 =============
 It is recommended that you go through the examples in the order given.

-* `basic.scm`    -- A very simple introduction
+* `basic.scm`     -- How to start the guile shell.
+* `knowledge.scm` -- Representing knowledge.
 * `bindlink.scm`  -- Queries and inference with the pattern matcher.
-* `python.scm`   -- Loading python code from scheme.
-* `execute.scm`  -- An example of executing executable atoms, with callbacks written in python or scheme.
 * `get-put.scm` -- An example of asserting facts in the AtomSpace.
 * `state.scm`   -- Maintaining unique state.
 * `property.scm`-- Designing properties with Atoms.